 How We Operate

-The RDA and the LEDOs developed the following governance structure to support the Partnership in its execution of the REDS Plan.
+The RDA and the LEDOs developed the following governance structure to support the South Bend - Elkhart Regional Partnership in its execution of the Regional Economic Development Strategy (REDS) Plan.
 This structure enables the key stakeholders to effectively align their economic development efforts.
-Representatives from of the LEDOs, Local Government, Southwest Michigan, Private Industry and other key stakeholders, along with the committee chairs representing our five strategic drivers will govern the South Bend-Elkhart Regional Partnership as it works to execute the strategies in the REDS Plan.
+Representatives from of the LEDOs, Local Government, southwest Michigan, Private Industry and other key stakeholders, along with the committee chairs representing our five strategic drivers will govern the South Bend-Elkhart Regional Partnership as it works to execute the strategies in the REDS Plan.

 Part of what sets the region apart is also what highlights the need for a framework that includes such broad geographic and thematic representation.
-The South Bend - Elkhart Region spans northern Indiana and southwestern Michigan with differing funding engines and state governments, but residents that flow back and forth across the border regularly for work and play.
-While many regions in the United States are defined by a single urban area, the South Bend - Elkhart Region has a collection of small to mid-sized cities and a number of smaller communities, totaling 47 across multiple counties.
+The South Bend - Elkhart region spans northern Indiana and southwestern Michigan with differing funding engines and state governments, but residents that flow back and forth across the border regularly for work and play.
+While many regions in the United States are defined by a single urban area, the South Bend - Elkhart region has a collection of small to mid-sized cities and a number of smaller communities, totaling 47 across multiple counties.

 The University of Notre Dame is the region’s largest employer and research institution, but it is far from the only significant player in the region’s higher education efforts.
 Indiana University, Purdue University, Ivy Tech Community College, and Southwestern Michigan College are all public, state schools with campuses in the region.
 A number of private colleges educate nurses, teachers, and those in other professions, who choose to live and work in the region.
 These schools, as well as the municipalities, the chambers of commerce, and economic development corporations, and others share a common interest in advancing the region’s economy.